russmiles/life-preserver-introductory-article-developer-magazine/README.md

 !["Your Application, Your Software, as an Island"](images/desert-island.jpg)

+An island has its inland area and its ports and harbours for allowing access to the outside world.
+This is analogous to software where there are core components and then components whose responsibility is to talk, or integrate, with the world outside the particular software application.

-Drawing an island each time would be a tedious job, so instead we'll use an abstraction for our starting point making our software a couple of circles:
+Drawing an island each time would be a tedious job, so instead we'll do what developers do best and use an abstraction for our starting point making our software a couple of circles:

 TBD Picture of a circle from the tool.